LGBTQ+ seek legal services after Roe v. Wade overturned - NewsBreak

 LGBTQ+ seek legal services after Roe v.
 Wade overturned

+A free legal clinic hosted by local nonprofits and lawyers for members of the LGBTQ+ community is happening Thursday, July 21 from noon to 7 p.m. at the Heroncrest in Elm Springs.Supreme Court strikes down Roe v.
+Wade

-Marquissa Wince is the executive director of Arkansas Appleseed Legal Justice Center and one of the attorneys offering her services at the clinic.
+Marquisa Wince is the executive director of Arkansas Appleseed Legal Justice Center and one of the esquire offering her services at the clinic.
 She said the clinic will give members of the LGBTQ+ community the power to change their legal names and genders.

 Other legal services offered at the Free Legal Clinic are wills, power of attorney, custody and other notary services.